 - 10.1 Table 1 summarizes the recommended operating conditions for the gas chromatograph.
 Included in this table are estimated retention times and MDL that can be achieved under these conditions.
-An example of the separations achieved by Column 1 is shown in Figure 6.
-Other packed columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met. - 10.2 Calibrate the system daily as described in Section 7. - 10.3 Adjust the purge gas (nitrogen or helium) flow rate to 40 mL/min.
+An example of the separations achieved by Column 1 is shown in Figure 5.
+Other packed columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met. - 10.2 Calibrate the system daily as described in Section 7. - 10.3 Adjust the purge gas (nitrogen or helium) flow rate to 20 mL/min.
 Attach the trap inlet to the purging device, and set the purge and trap system to purge (Figure 3).
-Open the syringe valve located on the purging device sample introduction needle. - Allow the sample to come to ambient temperature prior to introducing it to the syringe.
-Remove the plunger from a 5 mL syringe and attach a closed syringe valve.
+Open the syringe valve located on the purging device sample introduction needle. - 10.4 Remove the plunger from a 5 mL syringe and attach a closed syringe valve.
 Open the sample bottle (or standard) and carefully pour the sample into the syringe barrel to just short of overflowing.
 Replace the syringe plunger and compress the sample.
 Open the syringe valve and vent any residual air while adjusting the sample volume to 5.0 mL.
 Since this process of taking an aliquot destroys the validity of the sample for future analysis, the analyst should fill a second syringe at this time to protect against possible loss of data.
-Add 10.0 μ L of the surrogate spiking solution (Section 8.7) and 10.0 μ L of the internal standard spiking solution (Section 7.4.2), if applicable, through the valve bore, then close the valve.
+Add 10.0 μ L of the internal standard spiking solution (Section 7.4.2), if applicable, through the valve bore then close the valve. - 10.5 Attach the syringe-syringe valve assembly to the syringe valve on the purging device.
+Open the syringe valves and inject the sample into the purging chamber. - 10.6 Close both valves and purge the sample for 15.0 ± 0.1 minute while heating at 85 ± 2 °C. - 10.7 After the 15-minute purge time, attach the trap to the chromatograph, adjust the purge and trap system to the desorb mode (Figure 4), and begin to temperature program the gas chromatograph.
+Introduce the trapped materials to the GC column by rapidly heating the trap to 180°C while backflushing the trap with an inert gas between 20 and 60 mL/min for 1.5 minutes. - 10.8 While the trap is being desorbed into the gas chromatograph, empty the purging chamber using the sample introduction syringe.
+Wash the chamber with two 5 mL flushes of reagent water.

-- 10.5 Attach the syringe-syringe valve assembly to the syringe valve on the purging device.
-Open the syringe valves and inject the sample into the purging chamber. - 10.6 Close both valves and purge the sample for 12.0 ± 0.1 minute at ambient temperature. - 10.7 After the 12-minute purge time, disconnect the purging device from the trap.
-Dry the trap by maintaining a flow of 40 mL/min of dry purge gas through it for six minutes (Figure 4).
-If the purging device has no provision for bypassing the purger for this step, a dry purger should be inserted into the device to minimize moisture in the gas.
-Attach the trap to the chromatograph, adjust the purge and trap system to the desorb mode (Figure 5), and begin to temperature program the gas chromatograph.
-Introduce the trapped materials to the GC column by rapidly heating the trap to 180°C while backflushing the trap with an inert gas between 20 and 60 mL/min for four minutes.
-If rapid heating of the trap cannot be achieved, the GC column must be used as a secondary trap by cooling it to 30°C (subambient temperature, if poor peak geometry and random retention time problems persist) instead of the initial program temperature of 50°C. - 10.8 While the trap is being desorbed into the gas chromatograph column, empty the purging chamber using the sample introduction syringe.
-Wash the chamber with two 5 mL flushes of reagent water. - 10.9 After desorbing the sample for four minutes, recondition the trap by returning the purge and trap system to the purge mode.
-Wait 15 seconds, then close the syringe valve on the purging device to begin gas flow through the trap.
-The trap temperature should be maintained at 180°C. After approximately seven minutes, turn off the trap heater and open the syringe valve to stop the gas flow through the trap.
+- 10.9 After desorbing the sample for 1.5 minutes, recondition the trap by returning the purge and trap system to the purge mode.
+Wait 15 seconds then close the syringe valve on the purging device to begin gas flow through the trap.
+The trap temperature should be maintained at 210°C. After approximately seven minutes, turn off the trap heater and open the syringe valve to stop the gas flow through the trap.
 When the trap is cool, the next sample can be analyzed. - 10.10 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
-Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 10.11 If the response for a peak exceeds the working range of the system, prepare a dilution of the sample with reagent water from the aliquot in the second syringe and reanalyze.
+Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms.